Rolling Stock

 Number: GR-B8 (422)

-A drop sides ballast transportation wagon used to move ballast around the railway.
+An unusal open wagon – and a fully drop sides variant with an end-lift.
+Used for ballast transportation wagon used to move ballast around the railway.
 Still in use today – see our Diary.

 Restored in 2023.